 How to solve weather helm?

 The solution is to move the center of effort forward towards the midship.
 You do this by powering the jib and depowering the main.
-The two most effective ways to depower the main is to reef or to flatten the canvas.
+The two most effective ways to depower the main is to reef or to flatten the foot and increase twist so that the upper main is depowered.
 See my previous trimming article with tips on how to flatten the main.